 In Texas, intoxication manslaughter fines and additional penalties can be harsh (which is likely why you would rather be facing intoxication manslaughter probation).
 Here’s what you can expect when it comes to the penalty for intoxication manslaughter in Texas:

-Prison Time: up to 20 years in prison
+Prison Time: Up to 20 years in prison

-Fines: up to $10,000 in initial fines
+Fines: Up to $10,000 in initial fines

-Obviously, up to 20 years in prison and over $10,000 in fines and fees isn’t exactly appealing.
+Obviously, up to 20 years in prison and $10,000 in fines and fees isn’t exactly appealing.
 However, there are ways to beat an intoxication manslaughter charge… but only with the right representation and the right defense tactics employed.
 To learn more about possible defenses, check out our list of questions regarding intoxication manslaughter in Texas.